libsidplayfp/VICE-testprogs/testbench/readme.txt

 ================================================================================

-the Makefile in this directory serves as the main frontend to the testbench. to run the tests just use "make"
+the Makefile in this directory serves as the main frontend to the testbench. to get a list of things you can do just run "make".

-you can also run ./testbench.sh manually
+you can also run ./testbench.sh manually:

+$ ./testbench.sh <target> <filter>

+.. where <target> is one of "x64", "x64sc", "chameleon"

+... and <filter> is an optional string which is matched against the path that contains the test. (eg use "CIA" to run only the CIA tests)

 ================================================================================
 preparing tests